bcgov/bcwebmaps-options/pages/web-mapping-frameworks/SMK.md

 ## Context

-* Leaflet-based, light weight javascript toolkit.
+* Leaflet-based, light weight Javascript toolkit.
 Targeted to non-GIS developers.
 * Community involvement, source code on GitHub
 * Architecture - can be containerized, or deployed standalone anywhere
-* Business Areas who may have javascript/software developers who are able to build and support the web mapping solution OR engage with DataBC for hosting resources.
+* Business Areas who may have Javascript/software developers who are able to build and support the web mapping solution OR engage with DataBC for hosting resources.

 ## Decision Drivers

-* Skillset of team (javascript developers)
+* Skillset of team (Javascript developers)
 * Open Source drivers
 * Can be used by software developers and incorporated into their code base
 * Provides examples of using BC Government web services such as the BC Geocoder, BC Router, Geomark, and other web-based data services